strangelove-ventures/horcrux/README.md

 ## Design

-Validator operators for tendermint chains balance operational and risk tradeoffs to avoid penalties via slashing for liveliness faults or double signing blocks.
+Validator operators balance operational and risk tradeoffs to avoid penalties via slashing for liveliness faults or double signing blocks.

 Traditional high-availability systems where the keys exist on hot spares risk double signing if there are failover detection bugs.
 Low-availability systems, or manual failover, risk downtime if manual intervention cannot respond in a timely manner.